hyperboly/blog.hyperboly.net/content/posts/rants/state-of-mun-in-taiwan.md

 The other is restructuring how MUNs are hosted.
 There has been a constant decrease in MUN quality every year.
 HSINMUN used to be okay, but now the organization has become terrible.
-The main problem is in organizers choosing their friends to do organize.
+The main problem is in organizers choosing their friends to organize MUNs.
 The other problem is the lack of teacher supervision.
 Modern HSINMUN and STMUN are obvious products of students hosting an event.
-The problem is that there are so many people attending, they get a pass.
+Many people don't see this as a problem because there are so many delegates attending, they get a pass.
+The delegates are only there because they are famous for their quality when teachers ran the MUN, but now their quality has dipped to negative.

 Restructure your leadership please.